 Join Aaron Delp, Director of Technical Solutions Marketing at Cohesity for a report explaining the state of today’s storage and the need for its modernization, Cohesity’s unique architecture for DP and DR, a brief summary of a customer success story, as well as the next steps for Cohesity.Read more >

 This webinar is part of BrightTALK's Ask the Expert Series.

-Chris will answer questions related to:
+Chris will answer questions related to trends from the field:

 Audience members are encourage to send questions to the expert which will be answered during the live session.